mjkelly/experiments/vagrant/minecraft/README.md

-These are designed for the versions of Vagrant and Ansible available on Debian testing (jessie): Vagrant v1.2.2 and Ansible v1.4.4. **These are actually rather old.** There are notes about changes I *know* are necessary for running with newer versions.
+These are designed for the versions of Vagrant and Ansible available on Debian testing (jessie): Vagrant v1.2.2 and Ansible v1.4.4. **These are actually rather old.**

+Changes I'm aware of for running with newer versions:

+  * New versions of the Ansible plugin for Vagrant use `inventory_path` instead of `inventory_file`.
+Update the reference in Vagrantfile.

 Implementation Info
 -------------------